alpz/mech-nn-discovery-pde/Readme.md

-# Mechanistic Neural Networks for Scientific Machine Learning
+# Mechanistic PDE Networks for Discovery of Governing Equations

-*Mechanistic Neural Networks for Scientific Machine Learning*, Adeel Pervez, Francesco Locatello, Efstratios Gavves, *International Conference on Machine Learning (ICML) 2024*. \[[Arxiv](https://arxiv.org/abs/2402.13077)\]
+*Mechanistic PDE Networks for Discovery of Governing Equations*, Adeel Pervez, Efstratios Gavves, Francesco Locatello, *International Conference on Machine Learning (ICML) 2025*. \[[Arxiv](https://arxiv.org/abs/2402.13077)\]

-## Paper Abstract
-This paper presents *Mechanistic Neural Networks*, a neural network design for machine learning applications in the sciences.
-It incorporates a new *Mechanistic Block* in standard architectures to explicitly learn governing differential equations as representations, revealing the underlying dynamics of data and enhancing interpretability and efficiency in data modeling.
-Central to our approach is a novel *Relaxed Linear Programming Solver* (NeuRLP) inspired by a technique that reduces solving linear ODEs to solving linear programs.
-This integrates well with neural networks and surpasses the limitations of traditional ODE solvers enabling scalable GPU parallel processing.
-Overall, Mechanistic Neural Networks demonstrate their versatility for scientific machine learning applications, adeptly managing tasks from equation discovery to dynamic systems modeling.
-We prove their comprehensive capabilities in analyzing and interpreting complex scientific data across various applications, showing significant performance against specialized state-of-the-art methods.

 ## Running Experiments
 To run the code create a conda environment by using the env.yml file.